 - 2.25 Cheating/Plagiarism: Willful or deliberate or unauthorized use of the work of another person for academic purposes, or unauthorized use of notes or other material or any form of communication in the completion of an academic assignment or test.
-In addition to disciplinary responses, the student may receive no credit for the assignment, test, or exam at the discretion of the teacher.
-This includes students allowing others to copy their academic work. - 2.26 Simple Assault on a Student: An intentional threat, by word or act, to do violence to a student, coupled with the apparent ability to do so, and doing some act, which creates fear in that person. - This includes fighting (mutual combat, mutual altercation) When two or more persons mutually participate in physical violence that requires physical restraint and/or results in injury.
+This includes, but limited to, students allowing others to copy their academic work, copying and pasting from internet or other sources, sharing answers verbally/electronically, etc. In addition to disciplinary responses, the student may receive no credit for the assignment, test, or exam at the discretion of the teacher.
+This includes students allowing others to copy their academic work. - 2.26 Simple Assault on a Student: An intentional threat, by word or act, to do violence to a student, coupled with the apparent ability to do so, and doing some act, which creates fear in that person. - \This includes fighting (mutual combat, mutual altercation) When two or more persons mutually participate in physical violence that may require physical restraint/intervention and/or results in injury.
 This includes responding to a physical attack.
 The action of harming someone because they have harmed oneself (revenge) is considered retaliation, not self-defense.